nasa/cumulus-api/content/granules.md

 ## List granules

 List granules in the Cumulus system.

 If the query includes a value of `true` for `getRecoveryStatus`, `recoveryStatus` will be included in each granule's return value when applicable.

+If the query string parameters include a value of `true` for `includeFullRecord`, any associated files and executions will be included in each granule's return value.

 ```endpoint
 GET /granules